krzysztofzuraw/kzuraw.com/src/content/writing/2016-10-09-flask-microservices.md

 To communicate between microservices I use REST.
 To ease yourself when creating resources and endpoints you can use [Flask-RESTful](flask-restful.readthedocs.io/en/0.3.5/).
-It is superuseful when you need to create REST API.
+It is useful when you need to create REST API.
 It is simple - you specify endpoint with resource and rest is done by Flask-RESTful.
 It also has request parsing and it is very simple to create other representations like xml.
 The snippet below shows it: